-Gain experience in environmental conservation and community development when you venture into four indigenous communities and homelands in Australia’s biologically diverse Daintree Rainforest, where the “rainforest meets the sea.”
-Immerse yourself in indigenous culture, language and history, while making an impact on community development and national reconciliation efforts.
-For 10 days, you’ll be fishing, swimming in fresh water, working on service projects and experiencing some of Australia’s most famous sites, such as the Great Barrier Reef.
+Gain experience in environmental conservation and community development when your group ventures into four indigenous communities and homelands in Australia’s biologically diverse Daintree Rainforest, where the “rainforest meets the sea.”
+Teen groups can immerse themselves in indigenous culture, language and history, while making an impact on community development and national reconciliation efforts.
+For 10 days, you and your group be fishing, swimming in fresh water, working on service projects and experiencing some of Australia’s most famous sites, such as the Great Barrier Reef.

 “The immersion saw us meeting our preconceptions and prejudices, our kindness and determination, and our best and worst selves.
 We were privileged to meet elders of two different homelands as well as their families, and hear their stories.
 It truly was a fun, rewarding and life-changing adventure as we immersed ourselves in a region where the pillars of simplicity, hospitality and compassion are at the forefront.” – Dale, former volunteer